Rozalind Drummond: Reception

-Reviewers recognised an allusive and elliptical gaze in Drummond's oeuvre from early on in her career, with Max Dupain in 1986 describing as "intensely introverted" her imagery in The Melbourne Stage: Photographs by four post-graduates at the Australian Centre for Photography, Sydney;"Rozalind Drummond shows 16 extremely beautiful colour pictures.
+Reviewers recognised an allusive and elliptical gaze in Drummond's oeuvre from early on in her career, with Max Dupainin 1986 describing as "intensely introverted" her imagery in The Melbourne Stage: Photographs by four post-graduates at the Australian Centre for Photography, Sydney;"Rozalind Drummond shows 16 extremely beautiful colour pictures.
 As a group they are intensely poetic and charged with a very personal sense of mystery and sometimes unrelenting despair.
 Subdued yet passionate, delicate and sombre, thought-provoking and slightly awesome, they could all be shifting shadows of the same person.
 I return to these pictures again and again.
 In ordinary terminology they have depth.
-It is heartening to know that photography can thus rise so superior to actuality."Drummond's embrace of postmodernist traits prompted mixed reviews.
+It is heartening to know that photography can thus rise so superior to actuality."Drummond's embrace of postmodernist traits prompted perplexed reviews.
 Beatrice Faust slighted her contributions to the National Gallery of Victoria's 1988 Excursions into the Postmodern: Five Melbourne Photographers; New Acquisitions, writing that she had failed to make "a coherent body of work," and that beside John Gollings' studies "powerful melding of architectural, pornographic and optical images," hers were "sketchy and trivial."

-Canberra Times critic Helen Musa by contrast understood in 1992 that Drummond "uses photography to exploit the distance between the real and the fictional."
+Juliana Engberg reviewing in Art + Australia, Drummond’s early 1989 Illusion of Plans at City Gallery identifies in her arrangement of apparently disconnected colour photographs "of urban progress — the skyscraper, the bridge, the machinery of production; as well [as] the total view of the city from across the water...identifying the narcissistic impulse of the city to grow and resemble that which it has become."
+Declaring the intention of the work as to “isolate the viewer's attention by emphasising the product, then to gradually insinuate a further dimension…the group of [urban] planners” and their utopian plans, Engberg notes references to photographers of the Russian revolutionary period and the work of Australian women Olive Cotton and Pat Holmes in the urban domain:So 'Illusion of Plans' becomes a series of dramas — the drama of urban progress as reflected through a modernist plan.
+The narrative of the planners themselves is locked into the illusion that utopias are still possible and into the narrative of the artist who chooses to participate in the history of her media and its feminine possibilities.Fergus Armstrong wrote in 1991 that: "Rozalind Drummond’s photographic mediation of architectural objects seems to work as if by a principle of wilful indifference.
+The photographs show a moment of aversion or of 'having-turned-away' which at once sees and erases the rules for living built into the urban environment," concluding that against Bill Henson's "darkly erotic visions of a fallen and benighted world," Drummond's are "a sort of elliptically scientific play-work—a kind of minor theorising with the camera," fleeting and "unconvinced" about the "order of things" but humanely "empathetic".